hyprxa/cachex/docs/object_caching.md

 # Object Caching
-There are certain scenarios where you may want to cache an object such as a database connection, HTTP client or ML model. `cachex.cache_reference` is an easy way to cache unhashable objects and make them available globally throughout an application.
-It is a very easy way to implement the singleton design pattern.
+There are certain scenarios where you may want to cache an object such as a database connection, HTTP client or ML model. `cache_reference` is an easy way to cache unhashable objects and make them available globally throughout an application.
+It is a very easy way to implement the singleton design pattern and initialize application state.
 Both sync and async functions are supported.

-Singletons are fairly common in web API's (anyone who has used SQLAlchemy will probably remember this `engine = create_engine("sqlite+pysqlite:///:memory:")`).
-The engine is an object that you declare at the module level and use throughout your application.
-Not all objects are designed to be initialized this way.
-In many cases, a global object needs to be initialized in a function.
-Global(like) objects are discussed in the FastAPI documentation.
-The recommended solution is to use [lifespan events](https://fastapi.tiangolo.com/advanced/events/) and store your objects the application's `state` attribute or a global collection.
-In many cases, this is the correct solution.
-If your API is serving an ML model, the model should be loaded on application start.
+[Lifespan Events](https://fastapi.tiangolo.com/advanced/events/#use-case) are a common way to initialize application state on start and clean up resources on close.
+In **most** cases, this is the correct approach. `cache_reference` is not a replacement for lifespan events.
+It is useful in certain situations, for example...

 - **Lazy Initialization**: Creating objects when needed on demand ensures resources are not unecessarily allocated.
-If the initialization of an object is not prohibitively slow, and is only used for a subset of endpoints, it may make sense initialize that object when needed rather than on application start.
+If the initialization of an object is not prohibitively slow, and is only used for a subset of endpoints, it may make sense to initialize that object when needed rather than on application start.
 - **Dynamic Configuration**: The configuration of an object may vary based on user input (or the user themselves).
 It may not be feasible to initialize all objects at startup.
-The example below illustrates a per-user database configuration using SQLLite (in a real application you'd want to authenticate the user and make sure only authenticated users are accessing their data)...
+The example below illustrates a per-user database configuration using `sqlite3`...

 ```python
 import sqlite3